 Venue

 The event will take place at the Yabusame Kamakura Ground, established by the Japan Equestrian Archery Association in November 2020.
 Featuring a 220-meter horse track, it is the largest permanent facility dedicated to yabusame in Japan.
 Here, visitors can witness the intensity and vibrancy of yabusame at close range.
+The September 23 yabusame will be the last event at the venue, which is scheduled to close for relocation at the end of September 2024.

 Address: 358-4 Hatchozura, Kajiwara, Kamakura-shi (7-minute walk from Shonan-Fukasawa Station on the Shonan Monorail)